larry0x/abstract-account/README.md

 ## Demo

-This repository contains three SCAs for demo purposes.
+This repository contains three SCAs for demo purpose.
 Note, they are not considered ready for production use:

 | Contract                                               | Description                                     | Video         |
 | ------------------------------------------------------ | ----------------------------------------------- | ------------- |